What is the least number of moves needed to solve the k-peg Towers of Hanoi problem?

-\begin{enumerate} \item it is a minimal demolishing sequence or \item it is possible to find a minimal demolishing sequence $S'$ such that the subsequence just util the move of the smallest disks $j_4$ that lie at the bottom of the three stacks in $S'$ is $S$. \end{enumerate} \end{definition}
+\begin{definition} A sequence $S$ is said an \textbf{ideal sequence} of $n$ disks if and only if: \begin{enumerate} \item it is a minimal demolishing sequence or \item there exists a minimal sequence $S'$ of $m+n$ disks such that every disk bigger than $n$ has been moved using only $k-1$ pegs as described by Corollary 1 with $j_1=n$ and the subsequence until the move $(n,n+1,\infty)$ is $S$. \end{enumerate} \end{definition}

-Now we want to refer to \textbf{Theorem [4.6]} in \cite{Klavzar-Milutinuvic:Frame} to recall the number of moves needed to solve a 4-pegs Tower of Hanoi problem using Stewart's method (\cite{Stewart:Solution}): \begin{theorem} Given $n$ disks and $4$ pegs, the number of moves $X_4(n)$ achieved by Stewart's method is $\sum_{j=1}^n 2^{f_4(j)-1}$ such that $f_4(j)-1$ is the biggest $m$ for which $j> \frac{(m+1)m}{2}$. \end{theorem} $f_4()-1$ can be described as follows: Now we will prove that $H_4(n)=X_4(n)$.